-Tires, wheels and rims.
+- Tires, wheels and rims.

-Brakes.
+- Brakes.

+- · Lights and reflectors.

-Brake and electrical connections to trailer.
+- Brake and electrical connections to trailer.

-Trailer coupling devices.
+- Trailer coupling devices.

-Cargo securement devices.
+- · Cargo securement devices.

 After-trip Inspection and Report.
 You should do an after-trip inspection at the end of the trip, day, or tour of duty on each vehicle you operated.
 It may include filling out a vehicle condition report listing any problems you find.
 The inspection report helps a motor carrier know when the vehicle needs repairs.